deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “Are you sure?
 I mean, if a celebrity like *Xiù Chang* attacked then that’s…”

 *“If* she was stabbed,” Amy interrupted him.
-“But I don’t care how big it is, we report *facts* here, not rumor.
+“But I don’t care how big it is, we report *facts* here, not rumours.
 We don’t even tell people it’s just a rumour; unless it’s one hundred percent solid, it doesn’t go in our articles.
 Got it?”

 Ava nodded fiercely, and Jason sighed.
 He’d always disagreed with Amy on that point, but Amy was the Editor-in-Chief… though he never quite acquiesced even when he didn’t fight.